Bank Leu

-Bank Leu AG (pronounced "Loy," as in toy) was a Swiss private bank that existed from 1755 to 2007.
-Headquartered in Zurich, it was a subsidiary of Credit Suisse from 1990.
-In 2007, it was merged with that company's other private banking units as Clariden Leu.
-At the time, it was Switzerland's oldest bank.
+Bank Leu AG ([lɔɪ]; LOY; formerly Leu et Compagnie respectively Leu & Co.) was a Swiss private bank which was headquartered in Zürich, Switzerland.
+Since 1990 it operated as subsidiary of Credit Suisse and has been the oldest Swiss bank.
+In 2007, Leu merged with other private banking units, to form Clariden Leu.

+History

-The bank was founded in 1758 as Leu et Compagnie, named after its founder, Johann Jacob Leu, who later became mayor of Zurich.
+The bank was founded in 1758 as Leu et Compagnie, named after its founder, Johann Jacob Leu, who later became mayor of Zürich.
 Originally a state-owned bank, it was privatized in 1798 after Napoleon conquered Switzerland; the bank's officials did not want its assets to be taken over by Napoleon's new client state, the Helvetic Republic.
 In 1854, it incorporated as Leu & Co. after more than a century as a limited partnership.
 It became a public limited company (Aktiengesellschaft) in 1969.

 Despite having many distinguished customers over the years (at one point, it was Maria Theresa's banker), two major scandals in the 1980s eventually cost the bank its independence.